Find helpful advice for your move:

 Home insurance will be more expensive in flood risk areas, but the alternative cost of repairs will be far more expensive to deal with.

 There are even government flood insurance schemes to help make the cover more affordable, too.
 In general, your location and the value of the property will determine how much you pay.
+You can check home insurance options to compare and save on different providers.

 So, to avoid any nasty surprises, do your research and look up the area your property is in on the flood maps mentioned above, to determine if your property is at risk.
 If you still want to buy it despite the risk, make sure you have adequate flood insurance.